odicforcesounds/devblog/docs/index.md

 ## Blog Posts

+- [A Bondade](./bondade.md): Portuguese only.
+How good each can be, or not.
 - [Social Tool Kit](./promote_app.md): Made for children, while all have a child inside.
 - [The Beauty of the Ugly](./the_beauty_of_the_ugly.md): Just the best documentation about Linux.
 - [All Botnets are welcome](./bots.md): Someone sharing my sites is always good!